Introduction

 Standardizing Ansible Best Practices

-Eric and Moritz clarified that their best practices initiative goes beyond Ansible Linter.
-While Ansible Linter primarily focuses on checking code for formatting and field usage, this project extends its scope to cover broader aspects of Ansible playbook development.
-It encompasses considerations related to code organization and playbook structuring, areas where Ansible Linter may not provide direct guidance.
+Eric and Moritz clarified that their best practices initiative goes beyond Ansible-Lint.
+While Ansible-Lint primarily focuses on checking code for formatting and field usage, this project extends its scope to cover broader aspects of Ansible playbook development.
+It encompasses considerations related to code organization and playbook structuring, areas where Ansible-Lint may not provide direct guidance.
 The Future of the Best Practices Project Regarding the project’s future, Eric and Moritz expressed their aspiration to compile a comprehensive Ansible community book.
 This book would serve as a valuable resource for Ansible practitioners worldwide.
 While the vision is ambitious, it aligns perfectly with the collaborative and community-driven spirit of Ansible.
 Eric emphasized that the project’s ultimate goal is to create a community book, a collective effort, and not an individual endeavor.
 They are open to contributions from the Ansible community and encourage users to get involved.

 Getting Involved